Testbild-synth/HAGIWO-029-033-Eurorack-quantizer/README.md

 # HAGIWO 029/033 Eurorack Quantizer Module
 <img src="images/in_rack.jpg" width="30%" height="30%">
-Through hole PCB version of the [HAGIWO Dual Quantizer](https://www.youtube.com/watch?v=6FJpljEYZq4) and/or [SH101 Sequencer](https://www.youtube.com/watch?v=--qb_QYZrTk) Eurorack Module.
+Through hole PCB version of the [HAGIWO 033 dual quantizer](https://www.youtube.com/watch?v=6FJpljEYZq4) Eurorack Module.
 The modules uses a seeduino xiao and a mcp4725 dac.

 The dual quantizer quantizes to notes selectable on the screen and can automatically trigger an envelope on note changes.
 The SH101 sequencer allows recording and playback of cv sequences.